matfish2/vue-tables/readme.md

     npm install vue-tables

-require the script:
+Require the script:

     var VueTables = require('vue-tables');

 ## Option 2

-Simply include the [compiled standalone file](https://raw.githubusercontent.com/matfish2/vue-tables/master/dist/vue-tables.min.js) which will expose the same global `VueTables` variable.
+Simply import the [compiled standalone file](https://raw.githubusercontent.com/matfish2/vue-tables/master/dist/vue-tables.min.js) into your HTML, which will expose a global `VueTables` variable.

 # Usage

-## Register the component(s)
+## Register the components

     Vue.use(VueTables.client);
     Vue.use(VueTables.server);